aws-samples/amazon-rekognition-custom-labels-demo/README.md

    * You can monitor the stack creation progress in the "Events" tab.
 1. Note the *url* displayed in the *Outputs* tab for the stack.
 This is used to access the application.

-#### Accessing the Application
+#### Accessing and using the Demo

+The [Rekognition Custom Labels console](https://console.aws.amazon.com/rekognition) provides a visual interface to make labeling your images fast and simple.
+The interface allows you to apply a label to the entire image or to identify and label specific objects in images using bounding boxes with a simple click-and-drag interface.

+Alternately, if you have a large data set, you can use [Amazon SageMaker Ground Truth](https://aws.amazon.com/sagemaker/groundtruth) to efficiently label your images at scale.

+The Console allows creation and management of projects, necessary for using this demo.
+If you prefer using the AWS CLI, check the next section ("Managing Projects with the AWS CLI").

-The application is accessed using a web browser.
-The address is the *url* output from the CloudFormation stack created during the Deployment steps.
+Finally, the application can be accessed using a web browser.
+The address is the `url` output from the CloudFormation stack created during the Deployment steps.

-In order to use the demo, it is necessary to follow the following steps in order to setup some models to be used.
+#### Managing Projects with the AWS CLI

 #### 1. Setup S3 bucket policies for Rekognition